danielrjc/growmates-produhacks/README.md

 ## Getting Started

-First, cd into to the garden-app directory
+First, cd into to the garden-app directory and install the require dependencies
 ```
+npm install
 cd garden-app
 ```